cvanbeek13/openeats-web/README.md

 ## Modifications to this Repo

 - [x] Updated Dockerfile to run on RPi
-- [ ] Allow Recipe source to not be a URL.
+- [x] Allow Recipe source to not be a URL.
 This allows you to use the name of a physical cookbook instead
+- [x] Allow Recipes to be filtered by tags
+- [ ] Add recipe scraper

 # OpenEats Web App